CristoferEze/facebo_ot-group-publisher/README.md

 4.  **Schedule**: Pick a date and time for the publication.
 5.  **Let it Run**: The agent will take care of the rest, publishing your post at the scheduled time, even if the main window is closed.

-### 🤝 Contributing

-Contributions are welcome!
-If you want to improve GroupAgent, please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
-4. Push to the branch (`git push origin feature/AmazingFeature`).
-5. Open a Pull Request.

-### 📄 License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ---

 ## GroupAgent (Versión en Español)